Rangers vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- The Rangers have played as the favorite in seven of their past 10 games and won two of those contests.
+- The Rangers have played as the favorite in seven of their past 10 games and won three of those contests.

-- The Rangers and their opponents have combined to hit the over six times in their last 10 games with a total.
+- In their last 10 games with a total, the Rangers and their opponents have combined to hit the over five times.

 Rangers Betting Records & Stats

-- The Rangers have won 60.5% of the games this season when they were favored on the moneyline (52-34).
+- The Rangers are 53-34 in games they were listed as the moneyline favorite (winning 60.9% of those games).

-- The Rangers have an implied moneyline win probability of 55.6% in this matchup.
+- The Rangers have a 60% chance to win this game based on the moneyline's implied probability.

-- Texas has combined with opponents to hit the over on the total 64 times this season for a 64-59-7 record against the over/under.
+- Texas has had an over/under set by bookmakers 131 times, and have combined with opponents to go over the total in 64 of those games (64-60-7).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!